What Is Student AI Anxiety?

 Should I add AI skills to my degree or switch to an AI-focused major?

 Adding AI literacy to your existing major is almost always better than switching entirely.
 A journalist who understands AI tools is more valuable than another AI specialist.
-A nurse who can evaluate AI diagnostics is more valuable than a generic data scientist.
 The combination of your domain expertise plus AI literacy is your competitive edge.
 Consider a minor, elective courses, or self-directed learning rather than a full major change.

 Is it cheating to use AI on assignments?

 It depends entirely on the assignment's rules and your professor's policy.
 Using AI when it's prohibited is academic dishonesty.
 Using AI when it's allowed — and citing it properly — is learning a tool.
-The key question isn't "did you use AI?" but "do you understand the material?"
-If you used AI and can explain every part of the result, you probably learned something.
-If you can't, you didn't — and that gap will show up on exams and in your career.
+The key question isn't 'did you use AI?' but 'do you understand the material?'

 I'm a first-year student.
 Should I change my major because of AI?

 Almost certainly not — at least not solely because of AI.
 First-year courses build foundational thinking skills regardless of your major.
-You have time.
-The AI landscape in four years will look very different from today, and the breathless predictions you're reading now will have been largely wrong (as they were for previous technology shifts).
-Focus on what genuinely interests you, build strong fundamentals, and add AI literacy as a complement, not a replacement.
+The AI landscape in four years will look very different from today, and the breathless predictions you're reading now will have been largely wrong.
+Focus on what genuinely interests you, build strong fundamentals, and add AI literacy as a complement.

 My classmates seem fine with AI.
 Why am I the only one freaking out?

 You're not.
 They're either not showing it, haven't thought about it deeply yet, or are coping differently.
-Surveys consistently show that a majority of students report significant AI-related career anxiety.
-You're in the majority — the silent, stressed majority.
-The students who seem "fine" are often performing calm, not feeling it.
-Start a real conversation with a classmate you trust and see what they actually say.
+Many students report significant AI-related career anxiety — you're likely in the majority, not the minority.
+The students who seem 'fine' are often performing calm, not feeling it.

 I can't sleep because I keep thinking about AI taking my future career.
 What should I do?

-Sleep disruption is a sign that your anxiety has crossed from "normal concern" into territory that deserves support.
-Start with our sleep hygiene guide for immediate techniques.
-Set a "worry cutoff" time — no AI-related content after 8 PM.
+Sleep disruption is a sign that your anxiety has crossed from 'normal concern' into territory that deserves support.
+Set a 'worry cutoff' time — no AI-related content after 8 PM.
 If sleep problems persist for more than two weeks, please talk to a campus counselor.
-This is exactly what they're there for, and AI anxiety is increasingly one of the most common issues they see.
+This is exactly what they're there for.

 Key Takeaways

-- You're not the only one struggling — surveys show a majority of students share significant AI career anxiety
+• You're not the only one struggling — many students share significant AI career anxiety

 Next Steps